tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/购买指南/基础服务/标准直播服务费用_intl_en.md

 - Billing mode: Daily pay-as-you-go
 - Billing cycle: Daily billing cycle.
 Traffic fees generated each day are deducted the following day.
 For the actual fee deduction and bill generation time, see your billing statement.
 - **The default mode for new users of LVB is bill-by-traffic.**
+- We offer **prepaid traffic packages**.
+A traffic package deducts LVB downstream traffic in the Chinese mainland at a ratio of 1:1.
+Different deduction ratios are applied to **LVB downstream traffic outside the Chinese mainland, LEB downstream traffic in the Chinese mainland, LEB downstream traffic outside the Chinese mainland, and upstream traffic inside and outside the Chinese mainland**.
+For details, see [Prepaid Packages](https://www.tencentcloud.com/document/product/267/52220).
 - Billing regions outside the Chinese mainland:
   - Asia Pacific 1: Hong Kong (China), Singapore, Macao (China), Vietnam, Thailand, Nepal, Cambodia, Pakistan
   - Asia Pacific 2: Taiwan (China), Japan, Malaysia, Indonesia, South Korea
   - Asia Pacific 3: Philippines, India, Australia
   - North America: United States, Canada, Mexico
   - Europe: Netherlands, Germany, Russia, United Kingdom, Ireland, Italy, Spain, France
-  - Middle East: United Arab Emirates, Türkiye, Qatar, Saudi Arabia, Bahrain, Iraq
+  - Middle East: United Arab Emirates, Türkiye, Qatar, Saudi Arabia, Bahrain, Iraq, Oman
-  - Africa: South Africa
+  - Africa: South Africa, Egypt
   - South America: Brazil, Colombia, Argentina
 - The conversion factor for units of traffic/bandwidth is 1,000.
 For example, 1 TB = 1,000 GB.
 - A CSS service day is 00:00-23:59 (UTC+08:00).
 - **At 00:00 (UTC+08:00), January 4, 2022**, CSS adjusted the daily billing prices and pricing tiers of LVB’s basic services and started billing usage outside the Chinese mainland by region instead of at a unified price.
-For details, see [Notice: CSS to Adjust Prices of Basic Services](https://intl.cloud.tencent.com/document/product/267/43055).
+For details, see [Notice: CSS to Adjust Prices of Basic Services](https://www.tencentcloud.com/document/product/267/43055).

 >!
 >- By default, fees are billed based on downstream usage.
 However, upstream usage will also be billed if the ratio of downstream traffic to upstream traffic is smaller than 10:1 and the highest upstream bandwidth used in a day exceeds 100 Mbps.
->- The billing method, tiered pricing rules, and billing regions (inside/outside the Chinese mainland) for upstream traffic are **the same as** those for LVB playback traffic. **Upstream traffic has been billed since 00:00 (UTC+08:00), July 1, 2021.**
+>- The billing method, tiered pricing rules, and billing regions for upstream traffic inside/outside the Chinese mainland are **the same as** those for LVB downstream traffic. **Upstream traffic became a billable item starting at 00:00 (UTC+08:00), July 1, 2021.**
->- Billing example:
->  **Take the Asia Pacific 1 billing region for example.** Assume that the total downstream and upstream traffic used in a day are 9 GB and 1 GB respectively, and the highest upstream bandwidth used is 101 Mbps.
-Because the ratio of downstream traffic to upstream traffic is 9:1, which is smaller than 10:1, and the peak upstream bandwidth usage is higher than 100 Mbps, the traffic fee would be:
+>- For example: <br/>Suppose you consumed 9 GB of downstream traffic and 1 GB of upstream traffic in **Asia Pacific 1** one day, and the peak bandwidth on that day was 101 Mbps.
+Because the ratio of downstream traffic to upstream traffic is 9:1, which is smaller than 10:1, and the peak upstream bandwidth usage is higher than 100 Mbps, the following traffic fee would be billed:<br/>
->  Upstream traffic fees + Downstream traffic fees = 0.0748 (USD/GB/Day) x (9 (GB) + 1 (GB)) = 0.748 USD.
+Upstream traffic fees + Downstream traffic fees = 0.0748 (USD/GB) x (9 GB + 1 GB) = 0.748 USD.

 [](id:overseas_speed)
 ## Acceleration Outside the Chinese Mainland

-Traffic/Bandwidth usage outside the Chinese mainland is the downstream traffic/bandwidth used when users connect to Tencent Cloud’s acceleration origin servers outside the Chinese mainland.
+Traffic/Bandwidth usage outside the Chinese mainland is the downstream traffic/bandwidth used when users connect to Tencent Cloud’s acceleration servers outside the Chinese mainland.
 You can choose to be billed [by traffic](#overseas_flow) or [by bandwidth](#overseas_bandwidth).
 By default, new users are billed by traffic.
 [](id:overseas_flow)

 ### Bill-by-traffic